SifouaneLyna/immodz/README.md

 # Immodz Real Estate Price Prediction

-This repository contains a machine learning model training script and a Flask web application for real estate price prediction in Algeria.
+This repository contains a machine learning model training script and a Flask web application for real estate price prediction in Algiers, Algeria.

 ## Project Structure